Stripe Connect Payout Guide for Publishers

 - Tax information — depending on your country, Stripe may require tax identification details

-Steps to Complete Onboarding
+Steps to Complete Setup

 - Fill in your personal and business details on the Stripe-hosted pages